arvindsk/data-code-boot/README.md

 # data-code-boot

-- Pre-requiste is to install JRE1.8 and maven 3x.
+- Pre-requiste is to install JRE1.8, maven 3x and MySQL 5.6.x.
 My SQL DB installed and app tables created

 1. To launch the app, follow steps:
    1. Clone the sources using the either of urls in the git project as given below